 - Notices of appeal must be received within 14 days from the receipt of decison.
 The appeal hearing will be held within 30 days of the date the appeal was filed.

 - Appeals are made by Provincial Government Agencies in relation to Subdivision Authority decisions or by the Applicant in relation to Provincial Government Authority interests in Subdivision Authority decisions

 - Notices of appeal must be received within 19 days.
 The appeal hearing will be held within 60 days.

 The SDAB must have regard to any statutory plan, conform with the uses of land referred to in a land use bylaw, be consistent with land use policies and have regard for the Subdivision and Development Regulation (not binding).
 The decision of the SDAB is final, and no further appeals may be made, except to a court on a point of law or jurisdiction.

 Once the above conditions have been satisfied, the applicant or their surveyor may submit one paper print and a digital copy of the plan and required paper affidavits for PCPS endorsement.
-This submission must be accompanied by an endorsement fee of $100 per lot created (excluding reserve lots and public utility lots).
+This submission must be accompanied by an endorsement fee (see fee schedule).

 Once endorsed, the planner will contact the applicant and/or the applicant's surveyor.
 The endorsed plan may then be registered at the Alberta Land Titles Office by the Alberta Land Surveyor.